 Who we are

-The Prepaid International Forum (“PIF”, “we”, “our” or “us”) takes the privacy and protection of your personal information very seriously.
-PIF is a limited company with company number 05955151 and registered at 161-165 Farringdon Road, London, EC1R 3AL.
+Prepaid International Forum Ltd (“PIF”, “we”, “our” or “us”) takes the privacy and protection of your personal information very seriously.
+PIF is a limited company with company number 05955151 and registered at 86-90 Paul Street, London, EC2A 4NE.

 PIF is a trade association that represents organisations who operate in the prepaid financial services sector.
 We comply with all relevant data protection laws and recognise Personal Data as defined by the EU General Data Protection Regulation (“GDPR”).